LA County Winter Shelters 2020-2021

 The CPN can also help connect eligible students to the greater LAHSA Coordinated Entry System (see below for more information).

-If you are a student experiencing homelessness or unstable housing, set up an appointment with our Mountie Fresh Coordinator who will refer you to our campus CPN!
+If you are a student experiencing homelessness or unstable housing, set up an appointment with our Mountie Fresh Team who will refer you to our campus CPN!

 LA County Coordinated Entry System (CES)